gbmhunter/blog/content/programming/signal-processing/fast-fourier-transforms-ffts.md

 ---
 author: gbmhunter
-date: 2018-06-02 23:48:53+00:00
+date: 2018-06-02
 draft: false
 title: Fast Fourier Transforms (FFTs)
 type: page
-url: /programming/signal-processing/fast-fourier-transforms-ffts
 ---

 ## Overview

 A fast fourier transform is a way of calculating the DFT (discrete fourier transform) of a signal.
 A fourier transform is a way of looking at a waveform in the time domain to see what frequencies it is made up of.
 A fast fourier transform differentiates itself apart from a standard fourier transform by factorizing the DFT matrix into a produce of sparse (mostly zero) factors.
-This actions reduces the complexity of the DFT algorithm from \(O(n^2)\) to \(O(n\ log\ n)\).
+This actions reduces the complexity of the DFT algorithm from `\( \mathcal{O}(n^2) \)` to `\( \mathcal{O}(n\log{n}) \)`.
 This speed increase means that the FFT is very popular in signal processing applications.

 ## Bin Size